-- Section 1202 exclusion.
-If the estate or trust claimed the exclusion under section 1202 for gain on gualified small business stock, multiply the amount of the gain excluded from income (as shown on line 6 of Schedule D (Form 1041)) by 42% (.42).
-Enter the result as a positive number. - Related adjustments.
+• Related adjustments.
 AMT adjustments and tax preference items may affect deductions that are based on an income limit other than AGI or modified AGI (e.g., farm conservation expenses).
 Refigure these deductions using the income limit as modified for the AMT.
-Include the difference between the regular tax and AMT deduction on line 4u.
+Include the difference between the regular tax and AMT deduction on line 23.
 If the AMT deduction is more than the regular tax deduction, include the difference as a negative amount.

-Note: Do not make an adjustment on line 4u for an item you refigured on another line of Schedule I (e.g., line 4g).
+Note: Do not make an adjustment on line 23 for an item you refigured on another line of Schedule I (e.g., line 6).

-Line 7-Alternative Tax Net Operating Loss Deduction (ATNOLD)
+Line 24-Alternative Tax Net Operating Loss Deduction (ATNOLD)